PostHog/posthog.com/contents/docs/self-host/deploy/configuration.md

 > While ClickHouse powers the bulk of the analytics if you deploy PostHog using this chart, Postgres is still needed as a data store for PostHog to work.

-By default, PostgreSQL is installed as part of the chart.
-To use an external PostgreSQL server set `postgresql.enabled` to `false` and then set `externalPostgresql.postgresHost` and `externalPostgresql.postgresqlPassword`.
-The other options (`externalPostgresql.postgresqlDatabase`, `externalPostgresql.postgresqlUsername` and `externalPostgresql.postgresqlPort`) may also want changing from their default values.
+PostgreSQL is installed by default as part of the chart.
+You can customize all its settings by overriding `values.yaml` variables in the `postgresql` namespace.

-To avoid issues when upgrading this chart, provide `postgresql.postgresqlPassword` for subsequent upgrades.
-This is due to an issue in the PostgreSQL chart where password will be overwritten with randomly generated passwords otherwise.
-See [PostgreSQL#upgrade](https://github.com/helm/charts/tree/master/stable/postgresql#upgrade) for more detail.
+Note: to avoid issues when upgrading this chart, provide `postgresql.postgresqlPassword` for subsequent upgrades.
+This is due to an issue in the PostgreSQL upstream chart where password will be overwritten with randomly generated passwords otherwise.
+See [PostgreSQL#upgrade](https://github.com/helm/charts/tree/master/stable/postgresql#upgrade) for more details.

+#### Use an external service
+To use an external PostgreSQL service, please set `postgresql.enabled` to `false` and then configure the `externalPostgresql` values.

 _See [ALL_VALUES.md](https://github.com/PostHog/charts-clickhouse/blob/main/charts/posthog/ALL_VALUES.md) and [PostgreSQL chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) for full configuration options._